bennami/python-workshop-tali/README.md

 ## What will we be building?

-We will be making a CV builder website, where a user can input their information and render a cv in a pre-made template.
+We will be making a CV builder website, where a user can input their information and render their CV in a pre-made template.
 This way, you will get a hands-on introduction to form handling, data management, styling and authentication within Django.

 ## What do you need for the workshop
 - Python3.8